JeanNSHUTI/Tutorials/src/mechanical/2018/balls.md

 ![alt text](mechanical/2018/BallGun_SRC/L293DRecommended.png )

+You can find the datasheet of the L293D here :

 To control the H bridge driver, I used a simple arduino uno with a PWM signal so we could test different speeds of the motor.

 ![alt text](mechanical/2018/BallGun_SRC/SchemaBlock.png )